 This is where automation can be a complete savior.
 For instance, the LearnDash Group Registration plugin helps you easily handle bulk enrollments and the LearnDash Notifications helps automate the notifications that you need to send to your learners (and it’s free absolutely free!).

 Lately, we’ve also been receiving requests for developing custom LearnDash Quizzing Modules.
-Quizzes are an essesial part of any LMS, and can turn out to be a very poweful asset when used right.
+Quizzes are an essential part of any LMS and can turn out to be a very powerful asset when used right.